-“I am sorry Gretta, but this is the only way,” he whispered to the corpse.
-He offered a prayer for the deceased and when it was all over the moved the girl a small cemetery plot deep within the woods.
+"I am sorry, Gretta, but this is the only way," he whispered to the corpse.
+He offered a prayer for the deceased, and when it was all over.
+Her body was deposited in a small cemetery plot deep within the woods.
 This was the 12th one he'd buried.
 More would come.
 They never seemed to stop.
 Whether he liked it or not while they sought him out for help while God sent them to seek salvation with him, he would continue to do the ugly work of the divine.

 Morality had become as nuanced as the messages God sent Erhard.

-The painless euthanization of the girls looking to exercise at least one of the demons of a horrific experience that had been left with them was a grim compromise he arrived at with God Almighty.
+The painless euthanization of the girls looking to exercise at least one of the demons the war left them with.
+In this case, it took the form of a child conceived in violence. was a grim compromise he arrived at with the Almighty.
 Every new girl brought the same story, but they were just one piece of the whole demented picture.
 In the end, all the doctor could decide was death was simply God's way of alleviating suffering.